KiDS+GAMA: The weak lensing calibrated stellar-to-halo mass relation of central and satellite galaxies: Galaxy-galaxy lensing formalism

 \section{Galaxy-galaxy lensing formalism}

-In this study of satellite galaxy-galaxy lensing we use the two-dimensional galaxy-galaxy lensing formalism as presented in \citet{Dvornik2019}, following their model and adapted to KiDS+GAMA by taking into account the surveys specific requirements.
+In this study of satellite galaxy-galaxy lensing, we use the two-dimensional galaxy-galaxy lensing formalism as presented in \citet{Dvornik2019}; we follow their model and adapted it to KiDS+GAMA by taking into account the survey's specific requirements.
 Generally, for both the one-dimensional and two-dimensional cases, the likelihood of a model with a set of parameters $\mathbold{\theta}$ given data $\mathbf{d}$ can be parametrised in the following form:

 where $\mathbf{m}(\mathbold{\theta})$ is the value of $\mathbf{d}$ predicted by the model with parameters $\mathbold{\theta}$.
 We assume the measured data points $\mathbf{d} = [d_{1}, \dots, d_{n}]$ are drawn from a normal distribution with a mean equal to the true values of the data, and $n$ is the dimensionality of the data.
 In principle, the likelihood does not need to be Gaussian, but in practice it is a very good approximation due to ellipticity distribution being nearly Gaussian as well.
 The likelihood function accounts for correlated data points through the covariance matrix $\mathbf{C}$ of shape $n\times n$.
-The covariance matrix $\mathbf{C}$ generally consists of two parts, the first arising from shape noise and the second from the presence of cosmic structure between the observer and the source \citep{Hoekstra2003a}:
+The covariance matrix $\mathbf{C}$ generally consists of two parts, the first arising from shape noise and the second from the presence of a cosmic structure between the observer and the source \citep{Hoekstra2003a}:

-In the case when one wants to fit one-dimensional tangential shear profiles, stacked over a sample of lenses, the likelihood function can be written as:
+In the case when one wants to fit one-dimensional tangential shear profiles, which are stacked over a sample of lenses, the likelihood function can be written as: